We will apply the five steps to PLC Program development to our following programming example of a process mixer.

 The process mixer will be programmed using ladder logic.
 We will discuss each step of the PLC program development.

 1 – Define the task:

 How does the process mixer work?

 A normally open start and normally closed stop pushbuttons are used to start and stop the process.
-When the start button is pressed, solenoid A energizes to start filling the tank.
+When the start button is pressed, solenoid A energizes to begin filling the tank.
 As the tank fills, the empty level sensor switch closes.
-When the tank is full, the full-level sensor switch closes.
+When the tank is complete, the full-level sensor switch closes.
 Solenoid A is de-energized.
 The mixer motor starts and runs for 3 minutes to mix the liquid.
 When the agitate motor stops, solenoid B is energized to empty the tank.
-When the tank is completely empty, the empty sensor switch opens to de-energize solenoid B. The start button is pressed to repeat the sequence.
+The empty sensor switch opens to de-energize solenoid B when the tank is empty.
+The start button is pressed to repeat the sequence.

 2 – Define the Inputs and Outputs:

 What sensors will be used in the PLC program?

 3 – Develop a logical sequence of operation: